simplicateca/craft-meta-settings-field/README.md

 Because changes to the JSON file are immediately reflected in all instances of the field, you can use this to easily tweak any number of settings across many templates or entires without having to go into the Control Panel and edit/resave individual records.

-## Inline Option Documentation
+## Inline Documentation

-While Craft CMS allows for us to associate instructions with each field, these only apply to the field as a whole, and not to individual options.
+While Craft CMS allows for us to associate instructions with each field, these only apply to the field as a whole, and not to individual option selected within a Dropdown.

-SelectPlus fields allow for the creation of inline documentation for each option, which can be accessed via tooltips, modals, or links to external resources.
+MetaSettings fields allow for the creation of inline documentation for each option, which can be accessed via tooltips, modals, or links to external resources.

-Modal content can consist of escaped HTML strings stored within each JSON config or to file path to a Twig files within your `templates` folder.
+Modal content is loaded from a Twig file of your choice, and the Twig template can make use of dynamic information about the field and selected option to decide what kind of documentation to display.

-    TBD: Outline Different documentation settings in the JSON config
+    TODO: Outline Different documentation settings in the JSON config

-## Advanced Features

-The SelectPlus field also includes a number of advanced features that can be used to create a more powerful and flexible content authoring experience.

 ## Virtual Input Fields

-Like a regular Dropdown field, the SelectPlus field stores the value of the `<option>` selected by the user.
+Like a regular Dropdown field, the MetaSettings field stores the value of the `<option>` selected by the user.
 However, it can also be used to store multiple additional inputs fields associated with each option.

-This can be useful for situations where the selected option has fine-tuning "follow-up questions", especially if the extra inputs are presentational rather than content model in nature, and likely don't warrant their own [Custom Field](https://craftcms.com/docs/4.x/fields.html).
+This can be useful for situations where the selected option has fine-tuning "follow-up questions", especially if the extra inputs are presentational rather than content model in nature, and likely don't warrant their own [Custom Field](https://craftcms.com/docs/5.x/system/fields.html).

 Nobody likes a cluttered content model, and this can help keep things tidy.

+### Field Configuration

+The configuration structure used for the virtual field config is identical to the one used by the Craft core `_includes/forms.twig` file.
+In fact, most of the fields are directly generated by that.

+### Available Field Types

 Available input fields include: